NathanNeurotic/uOPL/README.md

   <summary> <b> ZSO Format </b> </summary>
 <p>

-As of version 1.2.0, compressed ISO files in ZSO format is supported by u-OPL.
+As of version 1.2.0, compressed ISO files in ZSO format is supported by OPL.

 To handle ZSO files, a python script (ziso.py) is included in the pc folder of this repository.
 It requires Python 3 and the LZ4 library: